Just eat less and exercise more!!

 Tired of hearing that?
-So am I. If you have trouble losing weight and keeping it off, then you’re in the right place.
-You know it’s more complicated than that.
+We are, too.
+If you have trouble losing weight and keeping it off, then you’re in the right place.
+You know it’s more complicated than that simple statement.
 You succeed at many other things, but this just isn’t working.
 Maybe you’ve lost 10 or 20 pounds.
 Then the system seems to put on the brakes.
 You keep doing the same behaviors that helped you lose that weight, but now the scale doesn’t budge.
 And you seem to be thinking about food even more than usual.
-The starchy, fatty foods are calling out to you or constantly whispering in your ear.
+The starchy or sweet foods are calling out to you or constantly whispering in your ear.

 Primitive parts of your brain can tell when there’s not enough food coming in.
 The brain says, “Hey, if we can’t find more food, we’re going to die!”
-So changes in brain chemistry and hormones cause several things:
+So, changes in brain chemistry and hormones cause several things:

 Increased interest in food.

 Resets your body’s metabolism to burn fewer calories at rest.

 The lowered metabolism makes you tired, and possibly depressed, so you become less active.

 Makes your muscles become more efficient, so when you do work out, you burn fewer calories for the same amount of work.

 So now you know what you’re up against.
 It’s not weakness – it’s your primitive body doing what it’s supposed to do to keep you alive when there’s not enough food coming into your stomach.
 It’s going to take superhuman will power to continue to lose weight and to keep it off.
 That’s why this is such a challenge.
 And don’t go around comparing yourself to others who are successful.
 No two bodies are alike.
 Genes and personal history differ.

 Getting help for these problems involves using medications that decrease appetite and interest in food.
 For some people, getting the metabolism back to normal is also part of the process.